 Historically, companies have invested to produce finished products that meet the local demand and not to export.
 Now that this home market is growing rapidly, and when combined with improved manufacturing costs, India is far more interesting to many.

-Hyundai, Suzuki (for small cars), Ford India (Small cars and engines for small cars), Timken (bearings), Skoda – all of who now use India as a manufacturing base.
+Hyundai, Suzuki (for small cars), Ford India (Small cars and engines for small cars), Timken (bearings), Skoda – all of who now use India as a manufacturing (Production site) base.
 The recent spurt in manufacturing activities and related investments, coupled with a boom in real estate prices, has resulted in the price of infrastructure going “through the roof”.
-For example industrial land in Chennai which was available at € 35,000 in 2005 went up to an average of around € 100,000 in government promoted industrial areas.
+For example, industrial land in Chennai which was available at € 35,000 in 2005 went up to an average of around € 200,000 per acre in the government promoted industrial areas.
 The price of privately held industrial land has appreciated more as it was driven completely by market demand and sentiments.

 Given this scenario, companies are exploring other location options which are either secondary cities like Nagpur or industrial areas slightly far from the metro cities.
 Places like Satara (near Pune), Madurai (in Tamil Nadu) etc. are becoming attractive investment destinations for both international and Indian companies.
 Various state governments in India are planning to develop other industrial areas to meet the growing demand.
 Maier+Vidorno has identified 25 manufacturing centers that have been studied on the basis of the following salient parameters which are critical in setting up a plant- and to be considered while choosing the manufacturing site in India: